 If we receive a large volume of submissions, we may not be able to accept your presentation, but we will do our best effort to accommodate most presentations.

 All talks accepted as a STUDENT presentation (either a 5-10m talk or poster) with a valid university or highschool affiliation will be granted free admission to the conference.

-Please submit your Abstract by MAY 15, 2023.
+Please submit your Abstract by MAY 15, 2023, or by JUNE 5, 2023 as part of a scholarship application.
 Late submissions may not be evaluated.

 To submit your abstract, please visit:

 Optionally, and following the instructions on that form, you may send us a one page document with your abstract and one figure and/or table.